Nandan098/Python-Project-Smartprix-Laptops/README.md

 <h2> Conclusion</h2>
 <p>The project concludes by summarizing the findings and highlighting potential areas for further investigation</p>
 <br>
-<h2>This project demonstrates Python-based data cleaning and EDA with Pandas and NumPy, revealing key insights into the laptop market</h2>
+<h3>This project demonstrates Python-based data cleaning and EDA with Pandas and NumPy, revealing key insights into the laptop market</h3>
-<p>The project demonstrates complete data handling—from scraping to cleaning and exploratory analysis—while uncovering valuable insights into the laptop market.
-It also highlights potential paths for deeper research, such as predictive modeling or feature importance analysis.</p>